v3io/v3io-py/README.md

 3. `v3io.aio.dataplane.RaiseForStatus.never` should be used over `v3io.dataplane.RaiseForStatus.never` (although they are the same)
 4. The batching functionality doesn't exist, as you can achieve the same through standard asyncio practices

+Note: For the time being, `aiohttp` must be provided externally - it is not a v3io-py dependency.
+This will be fixed in future versions.

 ```python
 import v3io.aio.dataplane